Davos: China's Xi Jinping warns against 'hegemony and bullying' | DW | 17.01.2022

 Xi was speaking at an online meeting of the World Economic Forum, which would normally take place in the Swiss ski resort of Davos.

-"History has proved time and time again that confrontation does not solve problems it only invites catastrophic consequences," said Xi.
+"History has proved time and time again that confrontation does not solve problems — it only invites catastrophic consequences," Xi said.

-He had earlier said confidence and cooperation represent the only right way to defeat the coronavirus pandemic.
+He had earlier said confidence and cooperation represented the only way to defeat the coronavirus pandemic.

-"Facts have shown, once again, that amidst the raging torrents of a global crisis countries are not riding separately in some 190 small boats, but are rather all in a giant ship on which our shared destiny hinges."
+"Facts have shown, once again, that, amidst the raging torrents of a global crisis, countries are not riding separately in some 190 small boats, but are rather all in a giant ship on which our shared destiny hinges," Xi said.

-"Small boats may not survive, but a giant ship is strong enough to brave a storm."
+"Small boats may not survive," he said, "but a giant ship is strong enough to brave a storm."

 Xi’s comment s come amid simmering tensions between the United States and China on matters as diverse as Taiwan’s sovereignty, intellectual property, trade and human rights.
 Beijing has accused Washington of engaging in "political manipulation and economic bullying."

-Meanwhile, China itself faces accusations of bullying amid disputes with several smaller countries over its territorial claims in the South China Sea.
+Meanwhile, China itself faces accusations of bullying amid disputes with several smaller countries because of its territorial claims in the South China Sea.

-Because of the COVID-19 pandemic, the World Economic Forum's annual meeting of world leaders, business executives and other heavyweights is being held online.
+Because of the coronavirus pandemic, the World Economic Forum's annual meeting of world leaders, business executives and other heavyweights is being held online.

 The event is typically held in the Swiss ski town of Davos, but that had to be canceled for the second year in a row, as the omicron variant spreads rapidly across Europe.